 A special case: Large (over 8") electric actuated modulating valves equipped with 1-phase actuators.
 This situation is frequently plagued by operational problems.
 Users fail to recognize the amp draw that these actuators require.
 Wiring must be sufficiently large to handle high current loads incurred during the "start' portion of every cycle.
 In many of these applications a standard 15-Amp circuit breaker won't cut it and a 20-Amp breaker may be marginal.
-The constant jogging required to modulate valve position stresses wiring, breakers, and starters.
+The constant jogging required

+- to modulate valve position stresses wiring, breakers, and starters.
 If your wiring can not sustain specified voltage during starting, the motor will burn out in short order.
-For example:

-- c.
+For example: - c.
 An AUMA SAR-14.2 at 13 RPM output, 1-phase 120 VAC actuator has a run current of 12 Amps, but a starting current of 21 Amps.
 Every time you jog the valve to a new position, your breaker and wiring has to tolerate this load. - d.
 An EIM model M2CP 12 RPM output 1-phase 120 VAC has a lot of torque, but it has a Peak Amp draw between 45 and 119 Amps depending on motor size.

-SLEEVE REPLACEMENT
+11. SLEEVE REPLACEMENT

-WARNING: Before attempting to disassemble the valve housing the stem must be in the retracted position.
-Failure to retract the stem could result in equipment damage and/or serious personal injury.
+WARNING: Prior to attempting for sleeve replacement, the valve must be in open position.
+Failure to having the valve in open position could result in equipment damage and/or serious personal injury.